umairmayo80/health-care-system-using-spring-boot/README.md

-# CLI Health Care Management System
+# Health Care Management System Using Spring Boot

-This is a command-line-based Health Care Management System implemented in Java.
+This is a Health Care Management System implemented in Java.
 It provides functionality for managing health care records, appointments, and patient information.

 ## Usage Instructions